niclee1803/SportsBuddies/README.md

    npm start
    ```

-4. Scan QR Code on mobile
+4. Scan the QR Code that appears on the terminal using your mobile phone camera.

 ## System Architecture